 Any other additional information the Commission may deem necessary.

-The Commission may audit and examine the point-of-sale system used by an MTC in order to ensure compliance with 935 CMR 501.000;
+The Commission may audit and examine the point-of-sale system used by an MTC in order to ensure compliance with 935 CMR 501.140(5): Recording Sales;

 Patient Education.

 An MTC shall provide educational materials about Marijuana to Registered Qualifying Patients and their Personal Caregivers.